Al-Shafi-Github/Al-Shafi-Github/README.md

 <h1 align="center">Hi 👋, I'm Abdullah Al Shafi</h1>
-<h3 align="center">A passionate Web developer from Bangladesh.
-Graduated from North South University -Bangladesh .
-Working as a Full-Stack Developer at Golden Harvest Info Tech.
-Throughout my four years of academic journey, I’ve become skilled in various programming languages, including C, C++, Java, PHP, Python, and JavaScript.
-I love to code on Python.
-Subsequently working on Machine Learning, Neural Netwrok, and NLP projects</h3>
+<h3 align="center">A passionate software engineer from Bangladesh.
+Graduated from North South University -Bangladesh.
+I worked as a full-stack developer at Golden Harvest Info Tech.
+Currently Working as a lab instructor at Independent University Bangladesh (IUB), also a researcher of RioT Lab, IUB.
+Throughout my four years of academic journey, I’ve become skilled in various programming languages, including C, C++, Java, PHP, and Python.
+I love to code in Python.
+Subsequently, working on Machine Learning, Neural Network, and NLP projects</h3>

-- 🔭 I’m currently working on **Laravel Projects**
+- 🔭 I’m currently working on **Medical Imaging**

-- 🌱 I’m currently learning **Vue Js**
+- 🌱 I’m currently learning **LLM**

-- 👯 I’m looking to collaborate on **Full Stack Web Development Projects**
+- 👯 I’m looking to collaborate on **ML Engineering Projects**

-- 🤝 I’m looking for help with **Publishing research paper**
+- 🤝 I’m looking for collaboration to **Publish research paper**

 - ⚡ Fun fact **I am concerned about who will be the last person to talk with me 🙂**